mecid/mecid.github.io/_posts/2024-08-06-customizing-windows-in-swiftui.md

 }
 ```

-On macOS, we don't have access to the *utilityPanel* position or other factory methods like the ones above and below.
+On macOS, we don't have access to the *utilityPanel* position or other factory methods like the ones *leading* and *trailing*.
 However, we can access the display property on the *context* parameter of the closure and retrieve information about the current display.
 We also use the *content* parameter to measure the window's content size and calculate the precise position of the window on the screen.

 #### Bonus tip
 The last but not least minor thing I want to talk about is the *WindowDragGesture* type.
 This is the gesture type that allows us to react to a window dragging event.